 - Shop the sales and clearance items

 Especially for non perishables, stock up on things when they’re on sale.
 Build up a pantry of staples and your regularly used items.
 If you find fresh produce very cheap you can also bulk buy and freeze or preserve it.
 I have been known to cut and peel pumpkin, potatoes, etc and store them in the freezer.
 You can also look for quick sale items if you know you’ll use them quickly.
-Clearance items are usually marked down more heavily than sales, I’ve picked up some great items for just 10c (measuring spoons, and some other kitchen items) in the Coles clearance section.
+Clearance items are usually marked down more heavily than sales.
+I’ve picked up some great items for just 10c (kitchen items) in the Coles clearance section.
 Other finds were earphones marked down to $1 and a pyrex bowl for $3.

 - Use what you have and avoid overstock

-For me this tends to happen with personal care items like shampoo, body wash, soaps which we are always getting gifted or as samples/freebies/gifts with purchase.
-Its also very easy to find the brand names dramatically marked down in dollar stores so even if i see something ridiculously cheap there’s no real need to buy it.
+For me this tends to happen with personal care items like shampoo, body wash and soaps.
+They are always getting gifted or as samples/freebies.
+Its also very easy to find the brand names dramatically marked down in dollar stores.
+So, even if i see something ridiculously cheap there’s no real need to buy it.
 Similarly, if you have enough of something, don’t buy more.
-Whether it’s clothes, food or even digital purchases like ebooks or music etc… consider whether its really worth it.
+Whether it’s clothes, food or even digital purchases like ebooks or music etc… consider whether its really worth it

 - Learn to cook and meal prep, eat out less